Is growth back? It sure seems like it. Tech highfliers such as Shanda Interactive

 - A sustainable business growing at an above-average pace.

-- Top-flight managers who have a clear vision for what they wish to accomplish.
+- Top-flight managers that have a clear vision for what they wish to accomplish.

 This article was originally published on Nov.
 14, 2006.
 It has been updated.